 The cold, February wind in Saskatchewan means dry and dull skin.
 This is one of the many reasons why chemical peels are my favourite winter treatments!

-As with any other facial or treatment, proper aftercare is key to make sure you’ll achieve the best possible results.
+As with any other facial or treatment, proper aftercare is key to making sure you’ll achieve the best possible results.
 If you’re considering a chemical peel in your future, or you already have your next three booked, here are some important things to consider during your aftercare.

 The active ingredients used in the peel solution cause your skin to be more sensitive to light and UV rays from the sun.
 Protecting your post-procedure skin from these factors is key.
 The Canadian Cancer Society recommends the use of SPF 30 or higher.

 Avoid the use of active ingredients or exfoliating products unless otherwise specifically recommended by your specialist.
 Using strong ingredients on post-procedure skin can increase your risk of side effects and discomfort.
-You can continue the use of your regular skincare after the recommended one week break after the treatment.
+You can continue the use of your regular skincare after the recommended one-week break after the treatment.

 For the first day, your skin can be fairly sensitive.
 It’s best to avoid things like makeup, excessive sweating, hot soaks, and saunas.
 These can cause irritation and discomfort if done soon after your peel.
 Avoiding these things for at least 24 hours is recommended.